-Missus Mooney’s Speaking To The Dead conjures up the very essence of the Victorian Seance and Spirit Cabinet bringing a tantalizing experience to life before your very eyes.
+Missus Mooney’s Speaking To The Dead conjures up the very essence of the Victorian Seance and brings the tantalizing experience to life before your very eyes.
 You may question everything you believe to be true once the Spirit itself takes to the room and your senses leave you!

-If you would like to book an event please contact Missus Mooney here!
+If you would like to book a Victorian Seance or Holiday Ghost Story please contact Missus Mooney here!